 - The Simpsons:

 - In "The Principal and the Pauper", it's revealed Seymour Skinner is actually Armin Tamzarian.
 He served with the real Seymour Skinner in Vietnam and took over Skinner's identity when he was apparently killed.
 Twenty years later, the real Skinner shows up in Springfield to reclaim his identity.
 But the townspeople decide they prefer to keep the Skinner they're used to.
 The real Skinner is banished from town, Tamzarian is put back in Skinner's identity, and it's ordered that nobody will ever mention this incident again.
 Well, they do when it's either funny or to shut Skinner up.

-- In "The Last Temptation of Homer", Homer's guardian angel assumes a different form, first choosing Sir Isaac Newton as someone Homer would respect and revere, then reluctantly changing to Colonel Klink from Hogan's Heroes when Homer has no clue who Isaac Newton is.
-When Homer informs him Hogan had tunnels around the camp, the angel reacts with genuine alarm.
+- In "The Last Temptation of Homer", Homer's guardian angel assumes a different form, first choosing Sir Isaac Newton as someone Homer would recognize and revere, then reluctantly changing to Colonel Klink from Hogan's Heroes when Homer has no clue who Isaac Newton is.
+When Homer informs him Kinch had a radio in the coffee pot, the angel reacts with genuine alarm.

 - In "Donnie Fatso", Homer goes undercover to investigate Fat Tony, since he's been sentenced to ten years for trying to bribe a city official and will get a reduced sentence if he does the FBI that particular favor.
 However, he eventually grows to sympathize Fat Tony and eventually saves him from being shot, though he dies from a heart attack anyway and he is later replaced by a character whose essentially a duplicate of him, though he's fit instead of fat at first.

 - South Park: